Berry curvature-induced transport signature for altermagnetic order

+Altermagnetism has been detected in several materials using spin-sensitive probes.
+These measurements require rather complex setups that make it challenging to track variations in altermagnetic order, e.g., to identify a temperature-tuned altermagnetic phase transition.
+We propose a simple transport measurement that can probe the order parameter for $d$-wave altermagnetism.
+We suggest magnetoconductivity anisotropy -- the difference between the two principal values of the magnetoconductivity tensor.
+This quantity can be easily measured as a function of temperature, without any spin-selective apparatus.
+It acquires a nonzero value in a $C_4K$ phase, where $C_4$ rotations and time reversal $K$ are not symmetries but their combination is.
+This effect can be traced to the modification of phase space density due to Berry curvature, which we demonstrate using semiclassical equations of motion for band electrons.
+As an illustration, we build a minimal tight-binding model with altermagnetic order that breaks $C_4$ and $K$ symmetries while preserving $C_4K$.

-Hall effect measurements have emerged as a powerful probe of band topology in condensed matter systems~\cite{BerryOriginal,Berry1app,Berry2app,Berry3app,Berry4app,Berry5app,Berry6app,BerryReview}.
+Transport measurements have emerged as powerful probes of band topology in condensed matter systems~\cite{BerryOriginal,Berry1app,Berry2app,Berry3app,Berry4app,Berry5app,Berry6app,BerryReview}.
 This is due to the strong effect of the Berry curvature on charge carrier dynamics, analogous to external electromagnetic fields~\cite{Sundaram,BerryReview}.
-In the semiclassical transport regime, Berry curvature effects arise from two factors: (i) an anomalous contribution to wavepacket velocity and (ii) a correction to the density of states in phase space~\cite{DensityBliokh,momentBliokh2006,DensityDuval2006,NiuPRL2007}.
-The former has received enormous attention, e.g., as providing an intrinsic contribution to various transport signatures~\cite{Berry5app,QHEreview2023}.
-The latter is relatively less studied, especially in the context of transport signatures.
-Here, we demonstrate that this latter effect leads to a distinct contribution to the Hall current.
-This contribution appears in addition to the conventional Hall current originating solely from the Lorentz force acting on charge carriers~\cite{Stone1992,Du2021,QHEreview2023}.
+In the semiclassical transport regime, the Berry curvature effects arise from two factors: (i) an anomalous contribution to wavepacket velocity and (ii) a correction to the density of states in phase space~\cite{DensityBliokh,momentBliokh2006,DensityDuval2006,NiuPRL2007}.
+The former has received considerable attention, e.g., as providing an intrinsic contribution to various transport properties~\cite{Berry5app,QHEreview2023}.
+The latter is relatively less studied, especially in the context of electronic transport.
+Here, we demonstrate that this latter effect leads to a magnetoconductance anisotropy in $C_4K$ materials.
+We interpret this quantity as an order parameter which can be used to identify an altermagnetic phase transition.